eminos/statamic-tabs/README.md

 # Statamic Tabs

-A Statamic plugin to add a Tab Fieldtype.
+A Statamic addon to add a Tab Fieldtype.
 Add tabs anywhere you have other fields!

 ![Screenshot of Tabs](docs/screenshot1.png)

 ## Installation

-Install this plugin using composer.
+Install this addon using composer.

 ```cli
 composer require eminos/statamic-tabs